 On April 2, 2010, a one-day conference on public philosophy was held in conjunction with the Pacific APA (American Philosphical Association Meeting).
-The result of the meeting was the launch of the Public Philosophy Network.
-I have moved my materials and resources on public philosophy to the Network's new site.
+The result of the meeting was the launch of the Public Philosophy Network (Network's new site.).

-Membership in the Public Philosophy Network (PPN) is free.
-The site offers opportunities for philosophers, social scientists, and community-based practitioners to network with one another for the purposes of collaborative, publicly engaged research.
-Affinity groups allow members to network with others on issues of particular concern.
+The Public Philosophy Network offers opportunities for philosophers, social scientists, and community-based practitioners to network with one another for the purposes of collaborative, publicly engaged research.

-The PPN is also sponsored its first full conference, "Advancing Publicly Engaged Philosophy" in Washington, DC, October 6-8, 2011.
+The PPN sponsored its first full conference, "Advancing Publicly Engaged Philosophy" in Washington, DC, October 6-8, 2011.
 Our second conference was held March 14-16, 2013 at Emory University in Atlanta.
-Our third conference is planned for summer 2015 at the University of San Francisco.
-Go the PPN website for additional information, http://publicphilosophynetwork.org
+Conferences are now held annually.
+Go the PPN website for additional information.

 It's an excellent resource, particularly for those of us who need to make a case for their publically engaged work.
 And most importantly, it provides ideas and resources for making institutional changes so that scholars will no longer have to "go it alone" in trying to make their cases.